 My name is Milan.
 I was born in East-Berlin in 1985.
 I am of German-Mexican origin.
 Throughout my childhood I have often moved between different countries or cultures.
-Soon I will finish my university studies.
-Photography is my biggest passion.
+My education is in physics and I currently live in California, working at a technology company.
+Photography, languages and travel are my biggest passions.

 The intention of this site

-After photographing more or less intensively for the past 6 years, I figured out that I wanted to use a more serious approach with the goal of understand and creating more artistic and conceptual photography.
-I figured, that by writing texts about my thoughts on certain images and issues, I get clearer thoughts about photography as a whole.
-Overall Lvx Photography is all about concepts, love for the image and anything but technical talk.
+After photographing more or less intensively for the past decade, I figured out that I wanted to use a more serious approach with the goal of understand and creating more artistic and conceptual photography.
+The thought was that by writing articles about my thoughts on certain images and issues, I get a clearer vision about photography as a whole.
+Overall Lvx Photography is all about concepts, stories, love for the image and anything but technical talk.
 Rather than wanting to teach anybody else with this, I am teaching myself.

 What kind of camera and lens do I use?
 Do I shoot RAW of JPG?
 What editing software do I use?
 Why don’t I give away more technical background information?